ariakerstein/ariakerstein.github.io/_posts/2020-05-01-factory-floor.md

 On the walk over my identity tied itself into knots: (1) grandson of the revered ‘Nat’, holder of patents, president of the chemical society and iron-fisted leader of this place; (2) son of the lead engineer; (3) sheltered private school nerd coming to see how the other side lives (my personal race condition - in which I thought about what I thought they were thinking about me); (4) Scrawny Jewish kid?; (5) golden boy, quick to learn (6) loser, working for $10/hour instead of enjhoying my summer and making friends (7) ...

 We pass the men standing outside.
-They focus on coffee, cigarettes and banter.
+They focus on coffee, cigarettes, banter.
 They dress in tough materials: coveralls, jackets, beanie caps, shaggy beards, bed head.
 I had no idea what they were talking about.
-It's 5:05am, a cool start to a balmy June day in Rhode Island.
+It's 5:05am, a cool start to what I can already tell will be a balmy June day in Rhode Island.

 We enter the heavy glass doors with a strong pull.
-I always go fast so I'm the one to do this, not sure why it matters so much to me but it does - more than it should.
+I always go fast so I'm the one pulling, not sure why it matters to me but it does - more than it should.
 The lobby is beige, carpeted, quiet.

 This is a place of unstated divisions.
 There's a major fault line separating above from below.
-I'll explain it here but it's so fundamental to the place that it's like water to a fish.
-Upstairs is for the executives and their secretaries.
+I'll explain it here but it's so fundamental to the place that it's like middle-school cliques.
+Upstairs is for executives and their secretaries.
 My family - except for my father.
 It's the place for paper, computers and invisible magic - you need to apply your mind to understand it.
 Somehow the activites up here - paper shuffling, calls and meetings keep this place going.
 Downstairs is for laborers, workers: loud, dark, dirty.
 You can see and understand the activities with your eyes the way you might understand an engine - not easy, but doable with the right effort.
 I'm both drawn to and repulsed by the upstairs.
 It strikes me as unequal - higher pay with less elemental struggle, less muscular output.
 I also know enough about my biases to cut past this idea that things that look like struggle are worth the most.
 The mystery is appealing despite - no, because - it's not clear I could ever understand it.
 Downstairs draws me because it's so different than anything I've ever seen.
 It's like exploring the rainforest.
 But I'm sure that if I spent enough time here I could learn all of it.

 If one inclined toward identifications - like a butterfly collector - the fastest way to classify the species here would be through examining the hands: [callouses, palm lines/finger prints etched with dark stains: downstairs], [clean palms: upstairs].